 This is uncharted territory for even the most prudent.

 These questions are daunting and require the advice of an experienced Connecticut special needs attorney who can guide the family as well as the fund raisers.

-Most people will not understand that the injured party will need Medicaid benefits that can pay for long term care.
-Furthermore, those who understand Medicaid may still not understand the complexities of special need planning.
+Most people will not understand that the injured party will need Medicaid benefits that can pay for long-term care.
+Furthermore, those who understand Medicaid may still not understand the complexities of special needs planning.

 - And that monies raised may be forced to be included in a spousal assessment where a well spouse may only be able to keep half of the total assets between the husband and the wife?

 - Or these funds may have to be annuitized, or they may need to be placed in a special needs trust for the benefit of the injured party only?

 On the other hand, if these funds had been raised for the general use of the family, the funds could be received by the well spouse and used for general purposes: to pay off debts, pre pay mortgage payments or taxes on real estate.
 What is critical is how the mortgage will get paid, or how the car taxes will be paid.

 Attorneys who practice in special needs planning have in-depth understanding of how to maximize public benefit programs and preserve private assets.
 They can guide the fund raisers to best accomplish goals of raising general funds for the family.
 Benefits can be structured to minimize taxes, protect all funds to maximize resources not only for the injured person but for the family too.

 To truly help your loved one with fund raising efforts, be sure to do it right.